DaveyJH/ci-portfolio-two/README.md

 ## Testing

-I utilised the console in devTools for some of the testing.
+I utilised the console in DevTools for some of the testing.
 This allowed me to check solutions without having to work them out, add rows without making 99 attempts and see stages of my JavaScript by using `console.log()`.